Chatterc/maellin/samples/dvd_rental_sample.md

 ### What is our Use Case?

-__Problem Statement__:  "We need to perfrom some analytics on data from a Movie rental store"
+__Problem Statement__:  "We need to perfrom some analytics on data from a movie rental store"
-- The Data is stored in a highly normalized transactional database for online transactional processing.
+- The data is stored in a highly normalized transactional database for online transactional processing.
-- We need to model the transactional data so that it is optimized for analytic queries using a __star-schema__.
+- We need to model the transactional data so that it is optimized for analytic queries using a database pattern called a __star-schema__.
 - To implement this data model we need to a data processing pipeline that can __Extract, Transform, and Load__ data into a Data Warehouse.
-- Linear Data Processing Pipelines are insufficient, __WE NEED A DAG__.
+- Linear Data Processing Pipelines are insufficient for managing the number of dependencies for our use case, __WE NEED A DAG!__

 ### About the DVD Rental Database